Introduction: Brake Light Blinker for Motorcycles

 - (Adhesive Heat Shrink Assortment): Wire corrosion on motorcycles is a big issue.
 The adhesive heat shrink helps seal the cable.

-- (Liquid Electrical Tape): If you really want to help make the wires corrosion and humidity resistant.
+- (Liquid Electrical Tape): You can apply some of this if you really want to help make the wires corrosion and humidity resistant.
 It's a great thing to have in your tool box.

 - (2.8mm 3 Way Connector): Only necessary if you want to make the control unit replaceable or removable.
 For the tiny cost, if you can, it's worth doing for the saved time later on.
 I used a 4 way connector in the tutorial since I didn't have a 3 way at hand.
 Either would work.